Browse the knowledge base

 How do I connect Gmail, Outlook, or IMAP?

 Open Settings → Email integration → Connect account, pick Gmail, Outlook, or Generic IMAP, and approve the read-only access.
 There is no multi-step wizard — it's one consent screen for Gmail and Outlook, or a short form for IMAP.
-We then poll your inbox every 5 to 15 minutes and pull only invoice-shaped emails.
+We then check your inbox every 15 minutes, pull only invoice-shaped emails, and never process the same email twice.

 When to use a direct connection